Zilliqa/dev-portal/zq2/docs/nodes/monitoring/statsagent.md

 - `CONTACT_DETAILS`: Your contact email address for identification.

+- `WS_PORT`: The RPC admin port your Zilliqa node is listening on.
+Default is `4202`.

 - `WS_SERVER`: WebSocket server URL for the stats page.

     - Use `ws://stats.zq2-protomainnet.zilliqa.com` for protomainnet.